 From Easter to New Year you can experience Living History, which is an interactive presentation, where historical tools, activities and costumes are incorporated to tell the story and give the visitors an autentic sense of stepping back in time.
 Read more about Living History at Den Gamle By.

 The museum houses a comprehensive national collection of clocks and watches, as well as silverware and delftware at The Gallery of Decorative Arts.
 Besides that the museum houses furniture, stoves, clothing, bicycles and toys.
-The Toy Museum, the Danish Poster Museum and a Museum as in 1927 are here as well.
+Museums in the museum, the Aarhus Story, the jewellery box, the Toy Museum, the Danish Poster Museum and a Museum as in 1927 are here as well.
 Read more about the museums.

 Danish Center of Urban History and 3-star attraction